NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 2. HIV might become curable in the next 10 years.
 Biontech and Moderna launched several [phase 1 trials](https://clinicaltrials.gov/ct2/show/NCT05001373) for mRNA vaccines against HIV.
 But it has to be said that phase 1 vaccination trials merely means: *Phase 1, Randomized, First-in-human, Open-label Study to Evaluate the Safety and Immunogenicity of eOD-GT8 60mer mRNA Vaccine (mRNA-1644) and Core-g28v2 60mer mRNA Vaccine (mRNA-1644v2-Core) in HIV-1 Uninfected Adults in Good General Health.* Put differently: They first want to see if the vaccine doesn't harm HIV **uninfected** individuals and generates the desired immune response, before they look if the vaccine effectively prevents HIV infection in the future.

 3. mRNA vaccines against Cancer.
 For example, stage 3 and stage 4 Melanoma, a highly lethal skin cancer in very late stages had a [survival rate of 6 to 7 months in the year 2000](https://www.nature.com/articles/d41586-020-01038-9).
 Nowadays, in the year 2021, with the the help of immunotherapy and targeted therapy such as checkpoint inhibitors, the same late stage malicious cancer has a 5-year survival rate between [22.5% (stage 3) - 63% (stage 4)](https://www.curemelanoma.org/about-melanoma/melanoma-staging/melanoma-survival-rates/).
 That is a huge leap in a quick time.

+So yes, we will definitely see improvements in treatments for cancer and cardiovascular diseases.
+However, the very best thing that you can do is to eat healthy, sleep healthy and go to medical checkups once every year.

+A human life spans roughly 70 to 80 years and your best years will be between the age of 20 to 60, the future isn't going to change much there.

+Regarding consumer technological advancement, I think we reached the peak.
+In 2007, the iPhone was invented and thus a huge revolution happened that lead to almost every human owning a small personal computer with all of their information in their pocket.
+What else is there to come?

+I reasonably cannot see any further major technological development that would reach that kind of adoption.
+Sure, smartphones will get smaller and more powerful, but in the year 2050 we will still have smartphones that we carry in our pocket.
+They will be lighter, foldable and maybe have some kind of technology to display information in a different format than a screen.
+But we still need to carry some kind of device with us with CPU, RAM and a networking card.

+Cars might become entirely electric, maybe even airplanes.
+Self driving cars might become a reality on certain roads such as standardized highways, where the traffic can be controlled effectively.